k-bx/k-bx.github.io/articles/boring-monoid-category.md

 categoryData : U = (A : U) * (A -> A -> U)
 ```

 I won't quote laws here, but you can see an interesting part here already.
-Morphisms are represented as a type `A -> A -> U`, e.g. **given two objects**, it will give you a **space of their morphisms**.
+Morphisms are represented as a type `A -> A -> U`, e.g. **given two objects**, it will provide you with a **space of their morphisms**.
 So, that space of all morphisms should be a type of the elements of our monoid's set.
 And a type for the object?
-It should always be the same, no matter what is is really:
+It should always be the same, no matter what is really:

 ```haskell
 data BoringMonoid = MkBoringMonoid